The MythBusters Take on Drowsy Driving

 - Slow reaction time

 Those driving alone and/or between the hours of 12am-8am and 1pm-3pm are at a greater risk of falling asleep at the wheel.
+This increases if driving alone.
 In fact, in 82% of car accidents caused by drowsiness, the driver was alone.

 1. One easy way to stay safe is to get some shut-eye!
 According to the National Institutes of Health, adults need 7 or 8 hours of sleep a day, and teens need even more at 9 to 10 hours.
 If you know you haven’t gotten sufficient sleep, then make sure you rest up before you get in the car.